flusio/Flus/docs/production.md

 simply set the `APP_DEMO` variable to `true` in the `.env` file.
 It will add a banner at the top of the screen to warn users that data are reset every night.
 It will also consider the account with the `demo@flus.io` email as the demo account.
-The reset is done through a scheduled job managed by flusio.
+The reset is done through a scheduled job managed by Flus.

 ## Optional: Enable subscriptions